rzhou-space/Uni-Frankfurt-AKE/Single_Replicates/README.txt

 A panel image of PCA results will be returned.

 3. active_relative_transcript_expr(direction)
-With the PCA representing transcript expressions only for active genes.
+With the PCA representing relative transcript expressions only for active genes.
 Relative transcript expressions are calculated from transcript expressions.
 A panel image of PCA results will be returned.